 “There is only one really serious philosophical problem,” Camus says, “and that is suicide.
 Deciding whether or not life is worth living is to answer the fundamental question in philosophy.
 All other questions follow from that” (MS, 3).
 One might object that suicide is neither a “problem” nor a “question,” but an act.
 A proper, philosophical question might rather be: “Under what conditions is suicide warranted?”
 And a philosophical answer might explore the question, “What does it mean to ask whether life is worth living?” as William James did in The Will to Believe.
 For the Camus of The Myth of Sisyphus, however, “Should I kill myself?” is the essential philosophical question.
 For him, it seems clear that the primary result of philosophy is action, not comprehension.
 His concern about “the most urgent of questions” is less a theoretical one than it is the life-and-death problem of whether and how to live.

-Camus sees this question of suicide as a natural response to an underlying premise, namely that life is absurd in a variety of ways.
-As we have seen, both the presence and absence of life (i.e., death) give rise to the condition: it is absurd to continually seek meaning in life when there is none, and it is absurd to hope for some form of continued existence after death given that the latter results in our extinction.
-But Camus also thinks it absurd to try to know, understand, or explain the world, for he sees the attempt to gain rational knowledge as futile.
+Camus sees this question of suicide as a natural response to an underlying reality, namely, that life is absurd.
+It is absurd to continually seek meaning in life when there is none; and it is absurd to hope for some form of continued existence after death, which results in our extinction.
+But Camus also thinks it absurd to try to know, understand, or explain the world, since he regards the attempt to gain rational knowledge as futile.
 Here Camus pits himself against science and philosophy, dismissing the claims of all forms of rational analysis: “That universal reason, practical or ethical, that determinism, those categories that explain everything are enough to make a decent man laugh” (MS, 21).

 These kinds of absurdity are driving Camus’s question about suicide, but his way of proceeding evokes another kind of absurdity, one less well-defined, namely, the “absurd sensibility” (MS, 2, tr. changed).
 This sensibility, vaguely described, seems to be “an intellectual malady” (MS, 2) rather than a philosophy.
 He regards thinking about it as “provisional” and insists that the mood of absurdity, so “widespread in our age” does not arise from, but lies prior to, philosophy.
 Camus’s diagnosis of the essential human problem rests on a series of “truisms” (MS, 18) and “obvious themes” (MS, 16).
 But he doesn’t argue for life’s absurdity or attempt to explain it—he is not interested in either project, nor would such projects engage his strength as a thinker.
 “I am interested … not so much in absurd discoveries as in their consequences” (MS, 16).
 Accepting absurdity as the mood of the times, he asks above all whether and how to live in the face of it.
 “Does the absurd dictate death” (MS, 9)?
 But he does not argue this question either, and rather chooses to demonstrate the attitude towards life that would deter suicide.
 In other words, the main concern of the book is to sketch ways of living our lives so as to make them worth living despite their being meaningless.